IamDixit/clipbord-health/Refactoring.md

 ## Your Explanation Here
 The updated code have following enhancements

 1. **Moved constant value into config file**
-        > The constant values like `TRIVIAL_PARTITION_KEY` and `MAX_PARTITION_KEY_LENGTH` are moved into a centralized config file.
+The constant values like `TRIVIAL_PARTITION_KEY` and `MAX_PARTITION_KEY_LENGTH` are moved into a centralized config file.
 These values can be reused in other places when required.
-    2. **Changed the export format**
-        > The export method used earlier was hampering the code readability.
+2. **Changed the export format** he export method used earlier was hampering the code readability.
 Moving all exportable functions of a file into one module.export={} improved readability.
 A new dev looking at the file will get to know about functions are being exported and being used internally in the file by looking at it.
-    3. **Changed variable name candidate to partitionKey**
-        > The function is all about determine the partition key by getting an input.
+3. **Changed variable name candidate to partitionKey** The function is all about determine the partition key by getting an input.
 The variable candidate is not really explaining the content its holding in the function.